Robotic-Decision-Making-Lab/ardusub_driver/thruster_hardware/README.md

 thruster_hardware implements a ros2_control system hardware interface for individual thruster-level control.
-This is accomplished by dynamically setting the ArduSub `SERVON_FUNCTION` parameters for each thruster to PWM RCIN mode using MAVROS.
+This is accomplished by dynamically setting the ArduSub `SERVON_FUNCTION` parameters for each thruster to RCIN mode using MAVROS.

 > [!IMPORTANT]